 - Testing too early can give false negatives

-- HIV: wait 2-6 weeks, or get RNA test at 9-11 days
+- THC: wait 2-6 weeks, or get RNA test at 9-11 days

 Bottom Line